 Ginger is like the crime fighter of health and has been used for thousands of years with impressive results in a variety of areas like, pain, inflammation, digestion, and as an antiviral, antibacterial, anti-fungal, expectorant and circulatory stimulant.
 Just for starters.
 And it’s also delicious.
 So use it in soups, curries and stirfrys.
 Also you can make fresh ginger tea to sip every day.
 Just slice up ginger root and boil it on the stove in water.
 You can even use the ginger a couple of times before it’s spent.
 Optionally add lemon and honey to soothe a sore throat.

 Another powerhouse for your immune system, garlic is a fantastic antioxidant.
-Your grandmother was right and proven so by this recent study by the Natural Science And Engineering Research Council of Canada.
-The study takes a good look at allicin, the compound that is nearly confounding in its ability to trap free radicals so effectively.
+Your grandmother was right.
+Here’s a super comprehensive article laying out the MANY benefits of this powerful food.
 Crush, mince and add garlic to everything you cook.
 For the kids, fresh garlic butter on ancient grain bread.

 Eat them.
 They’re good for you.
 Garlic and ginger get their own category, but generally vegetables are always to your benefit.
 Especially in the winter after the farmer’s market is shut down and it’s harder to get the good stuff in the markets.
 Thanks to airplanes and modern technology, salads are still a great option, but as the weather gets chilly we crave warmer, heavier foods.
 There is good reason for this.
 Our bodies want to be warm.
 So make a point to learn how to prepare winter squash, sweet potatoes and root veggies like parsnips, beets and rutabagas.
 These wonderful winter plants store well and will give you the biggest variety of nutrition straight from the earth.
 They hold the energy of sunshine and soil long after the rain and snow has started to fall.
 Choose plant rich foods before processed, white, cheese laden, harder to digest options.
 Make a soup a week and freeze the leftovers.
 Or invite friends over to cook with you and share the meal.
 Because loving, being loved and laughing with friends are also proven to keep your immune system going strong.